CaneLP/tennis-stroke-classification/README.md

 ## Dataset 🗃

 - **Size:** ~12,000 short video clips (1 second each)
+- - **Relabeling Process:** To make sure the dataset was accurate, we went through all 12,850 video clips from 27 Grand Slam matches and fixed any errors we found.
+This process took about 20 active hours spread over a few weeks (around 9 minutes for every 100 strokes).
+It was an important step to build a good dataset for this project.
+As Andrew Ng mentioned, focusing on data quality is key for AI success ([Fortune article](https://fortune.com/2022/06/21/andrew-ng-data-centric-ai/)).
 - **Classes:** Four types of tennis strokes: forehand, backhand, serve, and an "other" category representing any player behavior not classified as one of the three primary strokes
 - **Structure:** Each video originally contains approximately 23-30 frames, depending on the FPS, but all videos have been resampled to 20 frames for consistency.
 - **Transformation:** These 1-second-long videos were transformed into 20x12 images with 3 channels (RGB) using pose estimation methods.
 Specifically, Ultralyics' model was utilized ([Ultralytics GitHub](https://github.com/ultralytics/ultralytics)).
 In this transformation: